Stouthart/iBasso-DX340/README.md

 Your device will automatically reboot.

-Note: adb remount may take 15-30 secs on first run, you can safely ignore any output.
+<i>Note: adb remount may take 15-30 secs on first run, you can safely ignore any output.</i>

 Undoing is just as easy:
 <pre>